jewelsofthought/neshama/site/posts/parashot/Bo.md

 **Note**: Which brings up the suffering of the people because of one man, their king, who stubbornly refused to let our people go.
 These are the innocent victims of the battles between kings.
 Here it is between G-d and Pharaoh, and although many would slate me for that comparison, it is very much how it is represented in this story.
 It is the power of the Egyptian gods against the power of **HaShem**.
 A tale of my King is more powerful than yours!{.note}

-In addition, as has so often happens, while the people suffer and often die for the cause, the actual cause, the Pharaoh survives. }
+In addition, as has so often happens, while the people suffer and often die for the cause, the actual cause, the Pharaoh survives.{.note}

 [לענות מפני]{dir="rtl"} &mdash;_humbled_.
 Pharaoh would not bend to Divine Will.